julia254/Getting-and-Cleaning-Data-Project/Code Book.md

   gravity = Gravity

-# Part 4: Use descriptive activity names to name the activities
+### Part 4: Select columns that contain the Mean and Standard Deviations

-The "activity_labels.txt" data set was used to replace the numeric variable as displayed in the "Activity column "with a character variable to provide a descriptive activity name
+Extract columns that have strings "mean" or "std"

-# Part 5: Creating the final data set: "Test_train_summary.txt"
+### Part 5: Creating the final data set: "Test_train_summary.txt"

 Create the variable "Train_Test_GroupedMeans" by grouping and summarizing the Train_Test variable.